Skip to main content

 February 20, 2025

 Congressman Chris Pappas (NH-01) took a tour of Laconia High School’s Huot Career and Technical Center Thursday afternoon.
 Led through the campus by Huot Director David Warrender, Pappas met with instructors from a variety of programs offered there.
+Following the hour-long tour, Pappas spoke with Lakes Region Community College President Patrick Cate and representatives from the Taylor Community in a meeting closed to the media.

 February 20, 2025